 Our goal at Flippa is to remove the barriers between buying and selling of all online businesses, including Amazon FBA businesses.

-Our most recent sale was an FBA Business named SnR Star, and with the help of Amazon Seller Central representatives, were able to capture the exact steps necessary to transfer an FBA business.
+In one of our more recent sales, we worked alongside Amazon Seller Central representatives and were able to capture the exact steps necessary to transfer an FBA business.

 Here are the steps to transfer an Amazon FBA business: